My Account

 In a Goldilocks economy, investors should consider:

 • Looking to growth stocks.
-Pro-cyclical, growth-oriented sectors historically have outperformed in lower-rate, strong-demand environments.
+Pro-cyclical, growth-oriented sectors have historically outperformed other market sectors in lower-rate, strong-demand environments.
 This has been particularly evident in the information technology and communication services sectors, where revenues rely on capital expenditures and advertising spending.

 • Allocating to REITs.
-We expect REITs to outperform as the housing market recovers.
+We expect REITs to offer solid performance potential as the housing market recovers.
 Additionally, lower interest rates typically boost the attractiveness of REIT yields.

 • Limiting exposure to certain commodities.
-We believe industrial metals and other pro-cyclical commodities may outperform as economic activity and demand pick up.
+We believe industrial metals and other pro-cyclical commodities may outperform other commodity sectors as economic activity and demand pick up.
 However, softer inflation correlates with lower prices for energy and food.

-What a Slowing Economy May Mean for Portfolio Allocations
+What a Slow-Growth Economy May Mean for Portfolio Allocations

-In our view, maintaining a broadly diversified portfolio is the appropriate antidote for a changing economic backdrop.
-However, certain investment characteristics deserve consideration in a slowing economy.
+We believe maintaining a broadly diversified portfolio may be a prudent strategy in a slow-growth economic backdrop.
+However, certain investment characteristics deserve consideration in this environment.

-For example, given the uncertain growth outlook, we believe bond investors should consider tactical allocations to interest rate and credit sensitivity.
-Remaining nimble may be the best approach for credit-sensitive securities, offering opportunities to capture yield advantages across a range of economic scenarios.
-And because we expect inflation expectations to remain volatile, inflation-linked strategies may offer value.
+For example, given the near-term uncertainty surrounding economic policy priorities, we believe bond investors should consider tactical allocations to interest rate and credit sensitivity.
+Remaining nimble may be the best approach for credit-sensitive securities, offering opportunities to capture yield advantages across different economic scenarios.
+And because we expect inflation expectations to remain elevated, inflation-linked strategies may offer value.

-More broadly, emphasizing quality may also help investors navigate a weak or flat economy.
-In general, quality companies — those with healthy balance sheets, higher profitability and more stable cash flows — have tended to offer attractive performance potential in economic downturns.
+More broadly, emphasizing quality may also help investors navigate a slower economy.
+In general, quality companies — those with healthy balance sheets, higher profitability and more stable cash flows — have tended to offer attractive performance potential as growth slows.

 Authors